eriksjolund/podman-RestrictAddressFamilies/README.md

 Title: "_Restricting Podman with the systemd directive RestrictAddressFamilies_"

 Subtitle: "_Learn how to restrict network access for Podman_"

 The previous blog post _Use socket activation with Podman to get improved security_ demonstrated that a socket-activated container can use the activated socket to serve the internet even when the network is disabled (i.e., when the option __--network=none__ is given to `podman run`).
-This blog post takes the approach one step further by also restricting the internet access for Podman and its helper programs (e.g. conmon and the OCI runtime).
+This blog post takes the approach one step further by also restricting the internet access for Podman and its helper programs (e.g., conmon and the OCI runtime).

 Requirements:
 * podman >= 3.4.0